Iron Supplements For Infants - Are They Necessary?

-With many mothers breastfeeding their babies and others using iron fortified formula, iron supplements for infants are very rarely needed.
-But it's important to understand the key role that iron plays in good infant nutrition and how solid feeding can affect your baby's iron levels.
+Whether or not iron supplements for infants are necessary depends on individual circumstances.
+But it’s important to understand the key role that iron plays in good infant nutrition and how solid feeding can affect your baby’s iron levels.

 IMPORTANT: The information given here is meant as a guide and does not replace professional medical advice.
 Always consult a doctor when you introduce new foods to your baby or when you have any concerns about his health.